RPG-Maker-Translator/RPG-Maker-Translator/README.md

 The most common reason this would happen is if your output directory does not exist.

-The other common reason for this is the directory that holds Game.exe should be in English, not Japanese (bug I never fixed...)
+The other common reason for this both the source and the destination directory cannot contain Japanese anywhere in the path.
+Ruby in Windows cannot seem to handle the copy when Japanese chars exist in the path.

 ***I ran the translator but some text is still in Japanese, wtf?***